Legal substance that looks like weed, smells like weed but isn’t weed flying off local CBD store shelves

 But Fitch says there is an answer to that, “Everything we sell across the counter is properly labeled, packaged, and represented so any law enforcement agency would know exactly where and what they have.”

-Col. White says the concern for law enforcement is also the limited research on Delta-8, “It’s a fairly new product and the medical industry really hasn’t vetted it and there are some concerns.”
+Col. White says the concern for law enforcement is also the limited research on Delta-8.

+“It’s a fairly new product, and the medical industry really hasn’t vetted it, and there are some concerns,” said Col. White.